 3. Display key information

-4. Be visible in any direction
+4. Be visible from every angle

 Reflect the quality of your product in the packaging.
-When you use premium, top-shelf materials, your customers can tell a lot about your product and the care you put into it.
+Use premium, top-shelf materials, and your customers can tell a lot about your product and the care you put into it.

 Try luxurious metallic inks to provide an upscale look for high-end products.
 Or use clear film labels to provide a no-label look that lets your product do all the talking.

 If you need help deciding what label material would work best with your product packaging, our handy material guide for custom labels can lead you in the right direction.